Floer cohomology in the mirror of the projective plane and a binodal cubic curve: A degeneration of holomorphic triangles

 \begin{proof} The key observation is that the slopes of the paths $L(0), L(n),\dots,\tau^k L(n), L(n+m)$ through the cylinder are positive and monotonically decreasing.
 If we frame the cylinder using $L(0)$, then \begin{itemize} \item $L(0)$ has slope $\infty$ \item $L(n)$ has slope $[(n-|a|)/2]^{-1}$ \item $\tau^r L(n)$ has slope $[r+(n-|a|)/2]^{-1}$ \item $L(n+m)$ has slope $[(n+m-|a+b|)/2]^{-1}$. \end{itemize} Only at the intersection between $L(n+m)$ and $L(0)$ does the slope increase.

 Hence as we traverse $\partial[\tilde{u}]$, or any subloop thereof, the slope can only increase at one point.
 This point is either where the subloop either uses or skips over $L(0)$.

 Now we use some elementary plane geometry.
 Suppose that $P$ is an oriented polygonal path in the plane (possibly self-intersecting), all of whose sides $(S_i)_{i=1}^N$ have positive slope.
 Suppose that $P$ winds negatively around some point $y$.
 We claim the slope has to increase at no fewer than two vertices.
+We prove this by induction on the number of sides $N$.

 Checking cases proves the claim when $N=3$ and $P$ is a triangle.
+See figure~\ref{fig:spwp}(a).

-Next we prove the claim if $P$ is a simple $N$-gon.
 Suppose for induction that the claim is true for $N < N_0$.
-If we remove a side $S_i$ from the $N_0$-gon $P$ and extend the two incident sides $S_{i-1}$ and $S_{i+1}$ in order to obtain an $N$-gon $P'$, then if $P$ has at most one vertex where the slope increases, so does $P'$, since if the slope decreased at both $S_{i-1}S_i$ and at $S_iS_{i+1}$, it will decrease at the new vertex $S_{i-1}S_{i+1}$.
-Since any side can be removed, we can clearly choose $S_i$ so that $P'$ still winds negatively around $y$.
+Now we prove the claim if $P$ is a \emph{simple} $N_0$-gon, so assume for a contradiction that $P$ is a simple $N_0$-gon that winds negatively and has at most one vertex where the slope increases.
+We assume that $N_0 > 3$, so there must be a side $S_i$ such that at both ends there is a decrease in slope.
+We remove the side $S_i$ from the $N_0$-gon $P$ and extend the two incident sides $S_{i-1}$ and $S_{i+1}$ in order to obtain an $(N_0-1)$-gon $P'$.
+Since $P$ has at most one vertex where the slope increases, so does $P'$: Since the slope decreased at both $S_{i-1}S_i$ and at $S_iS_{i+1}$, it will decrease at the new vertex $S_{i-1}S_{i+1}$.
+See Figure~\ref{fig:spwp}(b).
+Since the original simple loop $P$ winds negatively, the new loop $P'$ must also wind negatively around some point.
 This contradicts the induction hypothesis.
+Now we have established the claim for simple $N_0$-gons.

-Now suppose $P$ is self-intersecting and winds negatively around $y$.
+Now suppose $P$ is a self-intersecting $N_0$-gon, that winds negatively around $y$.
 Using Lemma \ref{lem:simple-spwp}, we can find a simple subloop $P'$ winding negatively around $y$.
+Since $P'$ is a simple $N$-gon for some $N \leq N_0$, it must have at least two vertices where the slope increases.
 For each vertex $v$ of $P'$ where the slope of $P'$ increases, there is a vertex in the original polygon $P$ where the slope increases, either at $v$ itself, or at some point in the interval of $P$ that was deleted at $v$.
-Thus, since $P'$ has at least two slope increases, so does $P$.
+Thus, since $P'$ has at least two vertices where the slope increases, so does $P$.

 \end{proof}

 Having chosen a lift $\partial[\tilde{u}]$ of the boundary loop, define a $2$-chain $C$ on $\tilde{M}$ whose multiplicity at $y$ is the winding number of $\partial[\tilde{u}]$ around $y$.
 This has $\partial C = \partial[\tilde{u}]$.